interpreters and other local staff have been left behind in Afghanistan, in limbo waiting for a Plan B from the British Government

-interpreters who fled Afghanistan following threats to their lives are being left in limbo in European refugee camps
+interpreters who fled Afghanistan following threats to their lives have been stuck since years in refugee camps in other countries

 interpreters who are in the UK are still separated from their families and children without clear prospect of reunification

-interpreters who have settled in the UK have no access to appropriate social, integration and mental health support
+interpreters who have settled in the UK have limited access to appropriate social, integration and mental health support

 British forces employed around 7,000 Afghan local staff during their mission in Afghanistan, known as locally employed civilians (LECs).
 About half of LECs were interpreters, who accompanied troops on patrols, and assisted with intelligence, contact with the local community, and cultural advice.
 LECs faced risks during their employment, with several local military interpreters sustaining serious injuries, for instance through improvised explosive devices (IEDs).
 After the British military drawdown, they continued to face danger, because insurgents would target them as 'traitors', because of their work for Western forces.